Zach McKinstry Player Props: Tigers vs. White Sox

 Zach McKinstry At The Plate

-- McKinstry is hitting .291 with six doubles, four home runs and 23 walks.
+- McKinstry is hitting .288 with seven doubles, four home runs and 24 walks.

-- McKinstry has reached base via a hit in 27 games this year (of 43 played), and had multiple hits in six of those games.
+- McKinstry has picked up a hit in 63.8% of his 47 games this season, with more than one hit in 14.9% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.